 Frequency: Every day

-If you’re a regular cook, chances are you already wipe down kitchen surfaces daily.
+If you cook regularly, chances are you already wipe down kitchen surfaces daily.
 That’s a great start, but there are a few key zones to focus on.
 According to experts, countertops are dirtiest near the sink area because people tend to use sponges contaminated with food.
-Be sure to wipe surfaces daily and swap out your kitchen sponges and washcloths every week!
+The bottom line is that you should wipe surfaces daily, and swap out your kitchen sponges and washcloths every week.

-Pin or download this handy cheat sheet to keep your cleaning schedule on track year-round.
+Pin or save this handy cheat sheet to keep your cleaning schedule on track year-round.